Benign Flame: Saga of Love - 26

 When Prasad was all set to leave, Sathyam insisted that he stayed on for dinner.
 However, the guest excused himself to review the situation as he drove home.

-‘Oh how does one go astray when exposed to things that he was deprived of for years!’ thought Prasad getting into his Benz, ‘Sathyam is eyeing money as much as I ogle at his wife.
-Sure he won’t let go an opportunity to grease his palms to the hilt.
-Left to himself, he might soon acquire the vice for making money, and could end up being a hoarder as well.
-And that might suit his progeny, if they ever arrive, but what of me.
-But wouldn’t that jeopardize my plans of making it with her?’
+‘Oh how does one go astray when exposed to things that he was deprived of for long!’ thought Prasad getting into his Benz.
+‘Sathyam is eyeing money as much as I ogle his wife.
+Sure he won’t let go an opportunity to grease his palms to the hilt and left to himself, he might soon acquire the vice for making money, maybe ending up being a hoarder as well.
+Well, that might suit his progeny, if they ever arrive, but what of me; won’t that jeopardize my idea of having his wife?’

 ‘But then, is this gambit worth the gain?’ he wondered at length.
 ‘Wouldn’t I have laid a couple of randies in their couches by now, that too with much less bother?
 Whatever, Sathyam is bound to have a time of his life, what with wine, women and all coming his way.
 If not for my obsession for his wife, he would have remained a frog in the marital well after all.
 It looks like it pays to have a smart wife, in more ways than one!
 That is because, I love Roopa as much as I could and crave for her more than I should.’

-‘Having heard about the flesh trade all along, how I have failed to venture into it so far,’ imagining what he might have missed all through lamented Sathyam.
-‘Well, in Kakinada, the Mirror House was just a stone’s throw away from my place.
-Besides, all swear that the bogamollu of Peddapuram are apart, with the required skills to please, acquired from the past masters.
+‘Having heard about the flesh trade all along, how I have failed to venture into it so far,’ lamented Sathyam, imagining what he might have missed all through.
+‘In Kakinada, the famed Mirror House was just a stone’s throw away from my place, yet it remained too far for me.
+Won’t all swear that the bogamollu of Peddapuram are apart, with the required skills to please, acquired from the past masters of the flesh trade?
 Isn’t a visit there overdue after all?
 Why don’t I go there in August when the climate too would be cozy?
-And for home consumption, can’t I give an official color to my absence?’
+And for home consumption, can’t I give an official colour to my sexventure?’

-All along, as his libido craved for sex, Sathyam was shy at courting women.
-However, with no need to be dashing with the whores and having found them willing on their own, he felt vindicated in the brothels he came to frequent.
+All along, though his libido craved for sex, he was shy at courting women but with no need to be dashing with the whores, and having found them willing on their own, he felt vindicated in the brothels he came to frequent.
 So, as he became closer to them, he moved away from his wife, and the more he felt comfortable with the Kanthas, his discomfort with Roopa increased even more.
-Of course, it had as much to do with the psyche of the sex workers as with the state of his mind.
+Well, it had as much to do with the psyche of the sex workers as with the state of his mind.

-Women in prostitution tend to perceive the male as the root cause of their fall.
-And the rudeness of those who frequent them further deepens their antipathy towards men.
-Besides, having lost their inhibitions through constant exposure, the whores become coarse to settle scores even with those they solicit.
-But with a considerate man, the innate woman in them comes alive, inducing them to shower themselves on him.
-It is thus they make such feel at home even in their brothels.
+Women in prostitution tend to perceive the male as the root cause of their fall, and if anything the rudeness of those who frequent them further deepens their antipathy towards men.
+Besides, having lost their inhibitions through constant exposure to assorted males, the whores become coarse to settle scores even with those they solicit.
+Yet with a considerate man, the innate woman in them comes alive, inducing them to shower themselves on him and it is thus they make such feel at home even in their brothels.

-When, Roopa had reasons to suspect his philandering, she was more surprised than shocked.
-In time, however, as his brothel mania became a menace, she felt humiliated that he should prefer harlots to her.
-At length, having been disgusted with him, she thought of confronting him.
+When, Roopa had reasons to suspect Sathyam’s sexual forays, she was more surprised than shocked.
+In time, however, as his brothel mania became a menace, she felt humiliated that he should prefer harlots to her, and at length, having been disgusted with him, she thought of confronting him.

-‘He would only confirm it, demeaning me all the more, wouldn’t he?’ she felt on second thoughts, ‘Maybe, it’s my fault for having driven him into alien arms.
-Oh, how I gave him a cold bed, in spite of his passion for me.
-Thus, having been uncaring all along, why am I so cut up with him now?
+‘He would only confirm it, demeaning me all the more, wouldn’t he?’ she felt on second thoughts.
+‘Maybe, it’s my fault for having driven him into alien arms.
+Haven’t I offered him a cold bed, in spite of his passion for me?
+So, having been uncaring all along, why am I cut up with him now?
 Is it a case of wounded vanity then?
-No, it’s not so.
-But isn’t the very thought that he sleeps with all and sundry that’s bothersome.
-I’m simply unable to bring myself to take him.
+No, it’s not so, it’s the very thought that he sleeps with all and sundry that’s bothersome.
+Now I’m simply unable to bring myself to take him.
 That’s all there’s to it.’

 ‘But what could I possibly do now?’ she began to deliberate coolly.
-‘Well, precious little, so it seems.
-In one-way, it’s a welcome development, isn’t it?
+‘Precious little, but in a way, it’s a welcome development, isn’t it?
 I needn’t feel guilty when I make it with Raja in the end.
 It’s as though the last vein of his moral rein on my heart got sapped.
 Haven’t I always seen love as the only justification for infidelity?
-And if required, even that qualification could be waived now for adultery.
+But now, if required, even that qualification could be waived now adultery.
 Why am I not a free bird now, though caged in marriage?’

 ‘Hasn’t Prasad started pressing his suit further?’
 Roopa reviewed her position that evening.
 ‘Why should not he?
 After all, finding me all alone, all the time, wouldn’t he have guessed that something is amiss in my life?
 Who knows, for all that Sathyam could have bragged about his lustful conquests.
-Whatever, aware that Sathyam is ignoring me; he could be licking his lips in anticipation, wouldn’t he?
-Why can’t he be hoping that I might as well warm up to him?
-Why, what’s my complaint against him?
+Whatever, aware that Sathyam is ignoring me; he could be licking his lips in anticipation, wouldn’t he be?
+Why can’t he be hoping that I might as well warm up to him, sooner than later?
+For all that, what’s my complaint against him?
 If not for his attentions, wouldn’t have Sathyam’s neglect been even more humiliating.
 Don’t I owe him on that count at least?
 Why not I let him have me?
 By that, won’t I be rewarding him for his perseverance while paying Sathyam back in the same coin?
-And as and when Sathyam discovers our liaison, won’t he get the taste of his own medicine?’
+As and when Sathyam discovers our affair, won’t he get the taste of his own medicine?’